-The Windows 10 startup programs are apps that launch automatically when you turn on your computer or device.
-When you install a new app, it might be added to the startup programs without your knowledge and run in the background on your operating system.
-While you want some apps to start together with Windows 10, having too many apps launch when you open your PC can slow things down considerably.
-This tutorial illustrates how to change startup programs in Windows 10 and shows how to stop apps from opening at startup the easy way, with the Settings app:
+The Windows 11 and Windows 10 startup programs are apps that launch automatically when you turn on your computer or device.
+When you’re installing a new app, Windows may add it to the list of startup programs without your knowledge, running it each time you launch your operating system.
+While you want some programs to run at startup, having too many apps launch when you open your PC can slow things down considerably.
+In this tutorial, I’ll show you how to change startup programs in Windows 11 and Windows 10, as well as how to turn off the startup programs you don’t need.
+Let’s start:

-While, in the past, you had to use the Task Manager to disable startup programs, you can change startup apps in Windows 10 more easily from the Settings app.
+As you’ll soon find out, you can change startup apps in Windows 10 easily from the Settings app.
 But, before that, you need to first get to the list of Windows 10 startup programs.
-To do that, open Windows 10’s Settings by pressing Windows + I on your keyboard, and then click or tap on Apps.
+To do that, open Windows 10’s Settings by pressing Windows + I on your keyboard and then click or tap on Apps.

-On the left-hand side, access the Startup tab, and you can see a list of the Startup Apps on the right.
+On the left sidebar, click or tap on Startup, and then you’ll see the Startup Apps on the right.

 Alternatively, you can also type “startup apps” in your taskbar’s search field and then press on the appropriate result to view the Windows 10 startup programs.

-At this point, it might be obvious to experienced users how to stop apps from opening on startup in Windows 10.
+At this point, it might be obvious to experienced users how to turn on or stop apps from opening on startup in Windows.
 The list of Startup Apps has all the programs that can be set to launch at the same time as your operating system.
 The publisher’s name is shown underneath, together with its Startup impact - if your computer is taking a long time to start, consider disabling the apps with High impact first to solve the issue.
-To disable startup programs in Windows 10, turn the switch next to them Off.

-If you change your mind later and decide you want some apps to launch at the same time as your operating system, you can turn the switch On or check out other methods to do this in 4 ways to enable an app to run at the Windows 10 startup.
+If you change your mind later and decide you want some apps to launch at the same time as your operating system, you can turn the switch On or check out these other methods to enable an app to run at the Windows startup.

-On the next screen, you can see specifications and options for the app you selected.
-Scroll down until you find the “Runs at log-in” section and turn Off the corresponding switch On or Off depending on your preferences.
+On the next screen, you can see the specifications and options for the app you selected.
+Scroll down until you find the “Runs at log-in” section, and turn the corresponding switch On or Off depending on your preferences.

 The next time you start your computer, you can see your changes take effect.

-Every now and then, we check the list of Startup Apps and remove any non-essential applications from starting with Windows 10.
-Even while writing this tutorial, we came across a couple of “rogue” apps that added themselves to the boot process and proceeded to disable them.
+Every now and then, we check the list of Startup Apps and remove any non-essential applications from starting with Windows.
+Even while writing this tutorial, I came across a couple of “rogue” apps that added themselves to the boot process and proceeded to disable them.
 What about you?
-What startup apps did you change in Windows 10?
+What startup apps did you change in Windows?
 Was a particular app annoying, or were you trying to improve your startup time?
-Let us know in the comments section below.
+Let me know in the comments section below.